croservices/cro/docs/reference/cro-websocket-message.md

 Returns `Bool` value `True` if the Message's `opcode` is `Text` or `Binary`.

+## body-byte-stream

+`body-byte-stream` is a Supply that emits `Blob`s.
+It may be used to process the payload of every frame as it arrives over the network, however in cases where this streaming behavior is not required it is much more convenient to use the `body-blob`, `body-text`, and `body` methods for access to the message payload.

 ## body-text

 Returns a Promise that will be kept on every frame's payload collection finish.
-The `result` value of the Promise will be a `Str` that contains all Message payload decoded as `UTF-8`.
+The `result` value of the Promise will be a `Str` that contains the Message payload decoded as `UTF-8`.

 ## body-blob

 Returns a Promise that will be kept on every frame's payload collection finish.
-The `result` value of the Promise will be a `Buf` that contains all Message payload.
+The `result` value of the Promise will be a `Buf` that contains the Message payload.

+## body

+By default, this will be a `Str` for Text messages and a `Buf` for Binary messages.
+However, if an alternate body parser/serializer has been set up, then it might be some other object (for example, if a JSON body parser is configured then it would be the `Hash` or `List` resulting from JSON parsing).